Understanding Dropshipping and How To Get Started

 What is dropshipping vs. retail arbitrage?

-Retail arbitrage involves a reseller purchasing stock from a retailer, then listing products on a marketplace like Amazon or eBay.
+Retail arbitrage involves a reseller purchasing stock from a retailer and then listing products on a marketplace like Amazon or eBay.
 The reseller physically holds this inventory until its purchase.

 Can you do dropshipping on Amazon?
 On eBay?